ucsb-cs56-projects/cs56-games-fish-animation/W18_proj03.md

 # BRYAN WU & XIAOCHENG STEPHEN HU
 * Change bonuses so that they are stationary instead of jolting around.
 (25 pts)
+* On the character selection screen, change it so that hovering over the character sprites highlights the button border (25 pts)
 * Add button to return to main menu in-game (50 pts?)
 * Remodel character selection to enums instead of booleans (true/false) (50 pts)
 * Add more characters -- maybe with different play styles (e.g. a character with smaller size, faster speed, but low max health) (100 pts)